Bavarian cuisine interpreted in a modern way: Special Munich Restaurants

-Going out for a Bavarian meal?
-Then, there’ll often be dumplings, pork knuckles, roast pork.
-Good, but for some perhaps a bit hearty.
-Good that there are different ways of doing the white and blue cuisine: young, fresh and wild.
-We’d like to share some of them with you.
+Going out for a Bavarian food?
+Then, expect to have some dumplings, pork knuckles, roast pork and more.
+That's not all, as there are different ways of making the famous white and blue cuisine - young, fresh and wild - just how you'll like it!
+We’d like to share some of them with you here.

-Reiberdatschi (potato pancake), Spinatgröschtl (spinach potato dish), Kasspatzn (cheese noodle dish): In Bapas, you can eat it all in one dinner; the delicacies are served as tapas.
-An organic ISAR beer tastes great with the divine duck croquettes with red onion marmalade and the ‘Kaspressknödel’ (cheese dumplings) on lentils and served in a glass for red wine, which allows the flavours to develop better.
+Reiberdatschi (potato pancake), meatballs, Kasspatzn (cheese noodle dish): In Bapas (Leopoldstraße 56a), you can eat it all in one dinner; the delicacies are served as tapas.
+An organic beer tastes great with the the ‘Kaspressknödel’ (cheese dumplings) on lentils and served in a glass for red wine, which allows the flavours to develop better.
 It is best to dine in the rabbit hutches: boxes made of wood, which have fresh hops creeping down from them.
 The oval sound catchers under the ceiling are inspired by the pebbles on the Isar.

-Here, Bavarian classics and international dishes with a Bavarian touch are on the menu.
-The ‘Renner’ is the Bavarian burger with Bavaria blue cheese and bacon.
+At Giesinger Garten (Gerhardstraße 4), Bavarian classics and international dishes with a Bavarian touch are on the menu.
+A crowd favourite is the Bavarian burger with Bavaria blue cheese and bacon.
 As big as it is tasty: the Munich Schnitzel.
 Quench your thirst with a Giesinger Spritz or a Munich Mule.
-The restaurant is well patronised, especially at the weekend: but then it isn’t just those living in the neighbourhood who breakfast in this rustic, cosy inn with herringbone parquet floor and historical photographs on the wall.
+The restaurant is particularly popular at the weekend: but then it isn’t just those living in the neighbourhood who breakfast in this rustic, cosy inn with herringbone parquet floor and historical photographs on the wall.

 Text: Alexandra Lattek